Bootylicious: Live performances

 Destiny's Child opened the inaugural BET Awards (2001) with a performance of "Bootylicious".
 They also performed it on both Michael Jackson: 30th Anniversary Celebration concerts, complete with their rendition of his dance moves.
 Before the video's premiere, the group had dedicated the video to Michael Jackson.
 According to Kelly Rowland, Jackson liked the song so much that when he saw them for the first time, he started to sing it and they were very surprised.
 On February 3, 2013, Beyoncé performed the song along with Rowland and Williams during the Super Bowl XLVII halftime show.
 They also performed Beyoncé's "Single Ladies (Put a Ring on It)".

 Remixes

 A hip hop-styled remix (the Rockwilder remix) was produced by Rockwilder, Knowles, and Missy Elliott.
-This version was issued to urban markets, and had a hip-hop culture-based music video to accompany it, in which Beyoncé wears a belt that has the word "Bootylicious" misspelled as "Bootyliciuos", as pointed out by Carson Daly on an episode of Total Request Live.
+This version was issued to urban markets, and had a hip-hop culture-based music video to accompany it.
+Beyoncé wears a belt that has the word "Bootylicious" misspelled as "Bootyliciuos", as pointed out by Carson Daly on an episode of Total Request Live.

 A combination of the R&B vocals from this song and the grunge rock music of Nirvana's "Smells Like Teen Spirit" is one of the best-known examples of the "bastard pop" or "mashup" genre, where elements from seemingly incompatible songs are mixed together.
 A later mashup used the music of Stevie Wonder's "Superstition" with the "Bootylicious" vocals.